An under-performing partner and a high settlement

 Five partners ran a successful family practice for many years in Canterbury.
 Only the three longest serving partners had signed up to the partnership agreement.
 The agreement had always served them well, and their busy workload meant they never got round to updating it.

-Dr Whittaker claimed that, because he had never signed up to the agreement in the first place, he was not bound by it and was therefore operating as a Partnership at Will.
+Dr Bloggs claimed that, because he had never signed up to the agreement in the first place, he was not bound by it and was therefore operating as a Partnership at Will.
 This meant that he could therefore not be expelled without dissolving the partnership (an automatic provision introduced by the Partnership Act 1890).

 To avoid escalating costs – both financially and in terms of time spent – the partners opted for mediation.
-They managed to expel Dr Whittaker, but only after he managed to negotiate a significantly higher settlement than he would otherwise have been entitled to.
+They managed to expel Dr Bloggs, but only after he managed to negotiate a significantly higher settlement than he would otherwise have been entitled to.
 The case took two years to resolve, placing a considerable strain on the partners’ working and personal lives.

 Issues like this can be avoided by ensuring that your partnership agreement is up-to-date and that all partners – including new ones – are signed up to its terms.